Haarsma Lawyers Blog

 3 - A Copy of the Disclosure Document

-Sub-clause 9(1A)(b) of the Franchising Code provides that a franchisor must give to a franchisee a copy of the disclosure document relating to the franchise at least 14 days before the franchisee enters into the franchise agreement [Understanding disclosure documents].
+Section 23(5)(a)of the Franchising Code provides that a franchisor must give to a franchisee a copy of the disclosure document relating to the franchise [Understanding disclosure documents].

 The disclosure document must be the current disclosure document of the franchisor.

-Sub-clause 8(1) of the Franchising Code provides that a franchisor must create a disclosure document under that complies with the Franchising Code.
+Section 20(1) of the Franchising Code provides that a franchisor must create a disclosure document that complies with the Franchising Code.

-In addition, sub-clause 8(6) of the Franchising Code provides that the disclosure document must be updated each year within 4 months of the end of the financial year.
+In addition, section 21(2) of the Franchising Code provides that the disclosure document must be updated each year within 4 months of the end of the financial year.

-While sub-clause 8(7) of the Franchising Code provides that a disclosure document is not required to be updated if:
+While the effect of section 21(1) of the Franchising Code is that a disclosure document is not required to be updated if:

 • the franchisor did not enter into a franchise agreement, or only entered into one franchise agreement during the year; and